South Australia’s greenhouse gas emissions

-In February 2020, the Government of South Australia announced its aim for South Australian greenhouse gas emissions to be reduced by more than 50% below 2005 levels by 2030.
-The Government is aiming to achieve net zero emissions by 2050.
+The South Australian government has set goals to reduce South Australia’s greenhouse gas emissions by more than 50% below 2005 levels by 2030, and to achieve net zero emissions by 2050.

 - Land use, land use change and forestry (LULUCF)